 Furthermore, though the CDEOC Director has oversight over and coordinates all functions of state disasters, certain departments or agencies will take lead in responding according to their mandates and capacity to respond.
 Lead agencies will coordinate all operations with CDEOC Director and support agencies.
-The CDEOC Director will continue to coordinate with OEEM and keep a record of all disaster related activities.
+The CDEOC Director will continue to Coordinate with DECEM and keep a record of all disaster related activities.
 A list of hazard specific lead response agencies can be found in the table below.
 Hazard specific emergency plans should be developed by each Lead Agency in accordance with this Plan as well as the annexed Chuuk State Standard Operating Procedure for Emergency and Disaster Response.
 Hazard emergency plans should detail lead agency, support agency, and CDEOC Director responsibilities.
 All hazard emergency plans should be kept on file with the CDEOC Director.

+Hazard Lead Agency

+Epidemics/Pandemics and Hazardous Department of Health Services and/or EPA

+Materials

+Airport and Seaport Incident Department of Transportation and Public

+works

+Search and Rescue 1.
+Public Safety (Lagoon)

+2. Transportation and Public Works

+(Outside)

+Fires (Domestic and Forest) Department of Public Safety

+Environmental Pollution and Oil Spill Environmental Protection Agency

+Agricultural Incident Department of Agriculture

+Civil Unrest Department of Public Safety

+Natural Disasters Chuuk Disaster and Emergency Ope

+Center

-Hazard Lead Agency ) Epidemics and Hazardous Materials Department of Health Services Airport and Seaport Incident Department of Transportation and Public Works Search and Rescue Public Safety (Lagoon) Transportation and Public Works (Outside) Fires (Domestic and Forest) Bepartment of Public Safety Environmental Pollution and Oil Spill Environmental Protection Agency Agricultural Incident Department of Agriculture Civil Unrest and Terrorist Activity Department of Public Safety Natural Disasters Chuuk Disaster and Emergency Operations Center instances where the lead agency is not the CDEOC, it is the responsibility of the lead agency to keep the CDEOC Director informed of all new information and response activities.
+Instances where the lead agency is not the CDEOC, it is the responsibility of the lead agency to keep the CDEOC Director informed of all new information and response activities.
 The CDEOC Director must be consulted when lead agencies wish to secure external assistance from line agencies, such as the CDC for Department of Health.
 In addition, the CDEOC Director has the following responsibilities:

 - 1. Keep a record of all state resources being committed to response activities. - 2.
 Coordinate flow of information within the state.
 Approve all statements released to the media. - 3.
-Keep FSM OEEM updated regarding the situation. - 4.
+Keep FSM DECEM updated regarding the situation. - 4.
 Assist the lead agency in activating the CDEOC and SDCT upon request.